robymus/simple-pem-keystore/README.md

     ctx.init(km, null /* use default trust manager */, null /* use default secure random */);
 ```

+## Javadoc

+The javadoc for the public helper classes is available at https://r2.io/javadoc/simple-pem-keystore/

 ## License

 Licensed under the MIT license.